pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Inactive Site Freezing

-Sandbox sites that are over a 4 months old that have not had code commits or other Git activity for 3 months are "frozen".
+Sandbox sites that are over four months old that have not had code commits or other Git activity for three months are "frozen".
 All requests to a frozen site will return a `530 Site Frozen` error code, and the site's Dashboard will be unavailable.

 You can reactivate a site with a single click.
 Simply visit the site's Dashboard and click **Unfreeze site**.
 Within a few minutes, the site will be ready for development again.
 If you experience any issues, a backup of the site is available and can be restored via the Site Dashboard.